jbodek/UX-UI-Design/Figma/by (mobile)/README.md

-"by" to sklepowa aplikacja mobilna. / "by" is a mobile shop application.
+"by" to sklepowa aplikacja mobilna. / "by" is a store-based mobile application.